 Let's consider a practical example involving a customer inquiring about the whereabouts of their package:

-2. Chatbot response: The chatbot replies, "I'm here to help!
+- AI Agent response: The AI Agent replies, "I'm here to help!
 What's your order number?"

-• If the order number starts with 1-: The chatbot informs the user, "The tracking code can be found in the order confirmation email you received."
+- If the order number starts with 1-: The AI Agent informs the user, "The tracking code can be found in the order confirmation email you received."

-• If the order number starts with 2-: The chatbot advises, "I recommend calling customer service to get the most up-to-date status."
+- If the order number starts with 2-: The AI Agent advises, "I recommend calling customer service to get the most up-to-date status."

-• If the order number starts differently: The chatbot responds, "This order number is not familiar to me and is not recognized in our system."
+- If the order number starts differently: The AI Agent responds, "This order number is not familiar to me and is not recognized in our system."

 The instruction you write would be: If someone asks about the whereabouts of their package, ask for the order number.
 If the order number starts with 1-, inform them that the tracking code can be found in the order confirmation email.
 If the order number starts with 2-, advise them to call customer service for the order status.
 If the order number starts differently, inform them that the order is not recognized in the system.

-This decision tree approach ensures that the chatbot can provide specific guidance based on the unique order number, enhancing the user experience by providing tailored responses.
+This decision tree approach ensures that the AI Agent can provide specific guidance based on the unique order number, enhancing the user experience by providing tailored responses.

 Example scenario: modifying an order